Yolean/ystack/README.md

 It’s 2019 now and there’s no longer a need to defend trust on Open Source for business-critical software.
 You should however pay attention to the different kinds of open source.
 The Kubernetes community is unhealthily self-aware as an Awesome Community, but that’s ok when any impartial review would also call it great, as in valuable to us who depend on the tool.

 Most notably the Kubernetes community can be relied on because there’s no single controlling actor that has a business model built on it, while still being commercially important enough to receive robust maintenance.
-For example it spends [upward of $X million](https://www.cncf.io/announcement/2018/08/29/cncf-receives-9-million-cloud-credit-grant-from-google/) on running the test suite alone.
+For example it spends [upward of $3 million per year](https://www.cncf.io/announcement/2018/08/29/cncf-receives-9-million-cloud-credit-grant-from-google/) on "running the continuous integration and continuous delivery (CI/CD) pipelines and providing the container image download repository.".

 ## Security